 Display items Details (1) State Display the history data and sampling data collection status.
 History data Display the history data collection status.
 History collecting: History data collection is in progress.
 History stop: History data collection is stopped.
 Sampling data Display the sampling data collection status.
 Sampling: Sampling data collection is in progress.
 Sampling stop: Sampling data collection is stopped.
 Sampling invalid: Sampling data collection is disabled.
-(2) Sampling specifications Specify the part system, spindle, and servo axes where sampling data is to be collect- (2) Campling specifications ed.
+(2) Sampling specifications Specify the part system, spindle, and servo axes where sampling data is to be collected.
 System Specify the part systems where sampling data is not to be collected.
 Specify the part system in HEX.
 When "0" is set, sampling is carried out for all part systems.
 This setting is ignored if a non-existent part system is specified.
-On in all a Spindle Specify the spindle where sampling data is not to be collected.
+Spindle Specify the spindle where sampling data is not to be collected.
 Specify the part system in HEX.
 When "0" is set, sampling is carried out for all spindles.
 This setting is ignored if a non-existent spindle is specified.
 Servo Specify the servo axes where sampling data is not to be collected.
 Specify the part system in HEX.
 This setting is not system-specific.
 When "0" is set, sampling is carried out for all axes.
 This setting is ignored if a non-existent servo axis is specified.

-(3) Collecting data select This selects the diagnosis data to be collected.
-(3) Collecting data select 0: Collected.
+Display items Details (3) Collecting data select This selects the diagnosis data to be collected.
+0: Collected.
 1: Not collected.
 Key history This selects whether or not key history data is collected.
 Alarm history This selects whether or not alarm history data is collected.
 PLC I/O history This selects whether or not PLC input/output signal history data is collected.
 AC alarm history This selects whether or not AC power ON/OFF history data is collected.
 Touch history This selects whether or not touchscreen history data is collected.
 Tool ofs change This selects whether or not tool offset change history data is collected.
 Workpiece ofs change This selects whether or not workpiece offset change history data is collected.
+Param. change history This selects whether or not parameter change history data is collected.
+Common var chg history This selects whether or not common variable change history data is collected.
+Vari- able names are not included in the history data.